SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

 - So at our scale, a bad ETA could cost cab sharing company billions of USD in loss.
 The __current approach__ can allow us to __scale__ to half a million requests per second.

 ### Find A Driver

+We saw how the Driver Finder service provided services to Mark, to find John by following a process.
+Now, let's zoom into that sequence.

+__Conceptual Introduction:__
+- [Redis](https://redis.io/docs/latest/): Redis is preferred real-time data-driven applications like Cab sharing system.
+It is fastest, and most feature-rich cache, data structure server, and document and vector query engine.

+__The process of finding a driver:__

 - We can __store driver locations__ in a __Redis cluster__ for scalability and low latency.
 A Redis cluster contains many __Redis instances__ as shown in the HLD image.
 This means __driver locations__ are __spread__ across many Redis instances.
 Thus preventing global __write lock__ and __contention__ issues when many rides get __ordered__ at the same time.